-As mentioned in the call text, projects funded under Challenge 2018 will be operating in technology readiness levels (TRLs) 5-86.
+As mentioned in the call text, projects funded under Challenge 2019 will be operating in technology readiness levels (TRLs) 5-87.

 TRLs are indicators of the maturity level of particular technologies.
 This measurement system provides a common understanding of technology status and addresses the entire innovation chain.
-There are 9 technology readiness levels; TRL 1 being the lowest and TRL 9 the highest7.
-Please refer to https://ec.europa.eu/research/participants/data/ref/h2020/wp/2014_2015/annexes/h2020-wp1415-annex-g-trl_en.pdf.
+There are 9 technology readiness levels; TRL 1 being the lowest and TRL 9 the highest8.
+Please refer to Annex G of Horizon 2020 General Annexes to the Work Programme 2016/17 for a full description of TRLs.